 How easy is it to finance a homebuilt?

-The first step is finding at least three completed comparables (i.e., same make/model) for sale in the United States.
-Exceptions to this requirement are available for new models from well-established kit manufacturers (like Van’s) or where an independent appraisal is available.
+The first step is verifying that there are 25 aircraft on the FAA Registry, and finding at least three completed comparables (i.e., same make/model) for sale in the United States.
+Exceptions to these requirements are available for new models from well-established kit manufacturers (like Van’s) or where an independent appraisal is available.